 You’ll find a heaping spoonful of happiness here.

 P.S.
-If you loved Anne's interview, please forward it to your friends and colleagues who could use a dose of light, humor, and "tell it like it is" realism.
-They can catch Anne's interview here and sign up to receive future interviews and newsletters here.
+If you loved Janet's interview, please forward it to your friends and colleagues who could use a dose of light, humor, and "tell it like it is" realism.
+They can catch Janet's interview here and sign up to receive future interviews and newsletters here.

 P.P.S.
 Wouldn't it be fun to talk about career and life with a community of other corporate rebels from around the world?
 You can!
 Join the Corporate Rebel HQ Facebook Group here.

 P.P.P.S.
 Something was up with my camera so I look like a bad lip-syncing episode.
 If it’s annoying, listen to the audio or cover my half of the screen and focus on Janet.
 Her mouth and words sync up.